NadineM1012/Team-Tushar-Nadine--Quantum-Machine-Learning-for-Conspicuity-Detection-in-Production/README.md

 Further, we used performance metrics to evaluate our model.
 The 2-class classification problem achieved a test accuracy of 96.6% with an F1 score of 0.98, ROC of 0.96, precision of 0.99, recall of 0.97, and a confusion matrix of [[50, 3], [7, 240]].
 In contrast, the original paper achieved a test accuracy of 95% using a classical CNN.
 This demonstrates that the hybrid model outperforms the classical one.
 The 4-class classification problem we achieved a test accuracy of 98.5% witn an F1 score of 0.99, ROC of 1, precision of 0.99, recall of 0.98, and a confusion matrix of [[56,0,2,0], [0,50,0,0], [1,0,45,0], [0,0,0,46]].
 The original paper achieved an accuracy of 71%, therefore demonstrating a much powerful improvement through the hybrid quantum model.

-Currently, we are training our model using different data embedding methods to see if we can further improve its performance.
+We have the results for the different embeddings we tried to encode the data for a quantum layers with a constraint of 4 qubits.
+We also show how different sampling effects different classification scores.
 [Results](https://docs.google.com/spreadsheets/d/13_O17s-6w6qbXTOjDOFBNW5nJvJB9Tefj1J1Cp3sRCs/edit?usp=sharing)

 ### Multi-Class IQP Embedding vs. Angle Embedding Training Results

 ### Overview

 The training process was conducted over 20 epochs for both models, with the performance metrics recorded for both training and validation phases.
-The key metrics tracked were loss and accuracy.
+The key metrics mentioned here are loss and accuracy.

 ### Training Results